Gwladys, Lady Delamere: Kenya

 In 1928, Gwladys travelled to Kenya with the Prince of Wales.
 Her social behaviour drew attention – Isak Dinesen wrote in November that "Lady Delamere behaved scandalously at supper, I thought; she bombarded the Prince of Wales with big pieces of bread ... and finished up by rushing at him, overturning his chair and rolling him around on the floor."
-However, during the 1929-31 famine when the Soysambu area was devastated by locusts, Gwladys took over the management of a hotel Delamere opened in Iringa in 1926 and made it pay its way.
+However, during the 1929-31 famine when the Soysambu area was devastated by locusts, Gwladys took over the management of a hotel Delamere had opened in Iringa in 1926 and made it pay its way.
 Despite Dinesen's 1928 comments, the Delameres were back in the Prince's company in 1930.

 Mayor of Nairobi

 In 1934, Gwladys was elected to Nairobi Council.
 She became deputy mayor on 2 July 1935.
 She visited England to stay at Wilton, Wiltshire for Christmas 1936.
 She returned, after a well-attended leaving party thrown by her parents, reportedly to take up the office of mayor.
 The Yorkshire Post explained that she had become the first woman member of the Municipal Council ("second only to the Legislative Council") two years previously.
 She had become deputy mayor after one year and then acting mayor for six months while the mayor was sick.
-She was asked in July 1936 to become mayor but asked to defer this until after her visit to England.
+She was invited in July 1936 to become mayor but asked to defer this until after her visit to England.
 The article went on to discuss the challenges of urban growth facing Nairobi at the time and noted that the Council's duties included brewing and retailing beer along similar lines to the England's State Management Scheme experiment in Carlisle.

 If she had become mayor on her return in 1937, she would have succeeded Thomas Alfred Wood who had previously been mayor in 1927-29 when Gladwys first arrived in Kenya.
 She actually held the post for three terms from 1938.
 It was reported at the time that her 1939 election for her second term was unopposed by Indian members of the council.